 Michigan Month-to-Month Lease Agreement

-A Michigan month-to-month rental agreement is a flexible rental arrangement between a landlord and tenant for residential property that does not have a specified end date.
-This type of lease remains in effect indefinitely until either the landlord or tenant decides to terminate it by providing notice to the other party.
+A Michigan Month-to-Month Rental Agreement creates a flexible rental arrangement between landlords and tenants for residential properties.
+Furthermore, this rental agreement does not have a specified end date.
+Additionally, monthly rental agreements remain in effect indefinitely until either party decides to terminate by providing proper notice.

 Michigan Month-to-Month Lease Agreement